 There are a few words that can’t be used in a Fictitious Business Name.

-- Words such as Bank, Trust, Trustee, etc can’t be used unless the business is licensed to provide banking services.
+– Words such as Bank, Trust, Trustee, etc., can’t be used unless they are licensed to provide banking services.

-- More generally, a name can’t include words that may mislead consumer as to the nature of their business.
+– More generally, a name can’t include words that may mislead consumers about the nature of their business.

-While registering your Trade Name will keep someone else from registering the exact same name in California, it does very little from someone else operating a business under that name in other states.
-If stopping anyone from using your business name is important, you can protect it through a trademark – Learn more about trademarks.
+While registering your Trade Name will keep someone else from registering the exact same name in California, it does very little to stop someone else from operating a business under that name in other states.